Wii U: Announcement

 In the two days following the unveiling of the Wii U, Nintendo's stock fell nearly 10% to levels not seen since 2006.
 Some analysts expressed skepticism in regards to the addition of a touch-screen, expressing concern that the controller would be less affordable and less innovative than the original Wii Remote.
 When asked about whether or not the Wii U was going to support stereographic 3D via 3D televisions, Iwata stated that it was "not the area we are focusing on."
 On January 26, 2012, Iwata announced that the Wii U would be launched by the end of the 2012 shopping season in all major regions and that its final specifications would be revealed at E3 2012.
 He also stated that the console would feature a unified online system known as Nintendo Network, which would feature user account support as opposed to the use of friend codes.
 Nintendo Network would also provide the framework for online multiplayer interactions, add-on content, as well as online distribution of applications and video games.
 Iwata mentioned that the Wii U GamePad would support NFC, which would allow the system to wirelessly interact with figurines and cards.
 It would also allow for microtransactions to take place wirelessly using credit cards with NFC support.

 On September 13, 2012, Nintendo announced that the Wii U would launch in Japan on December 8, 2012.
 Later that day, Nintendo announced that the North American launch date would be November 18, 2012.
 Nintendo of Europe and Nintendo Australia also announced that the Wii U would be released in both regions on November 30, 2012.
 In an interview with GameSpot the next day, Nintendo of America's Senior Product Marketing Manager Bill Trinen admitted that Nintendo's pre-launch marketing and presentations of the Wii U had focused too much on the GamePad, to the extent that some consumers mistook the device as an accessory for the existing Wii rather than a component of an entirely new platform.
 Trinen ensured that future promotional material for the console, including its packaging, would emphasize both the Wii U console and GamePad.
+In India, console was launched by Sunder Electronics.